 CPS Energy is now in the one-year STEP Bridge program as it prepares to present a new, long-term version of STEP, called FlexSTEP.
 FlexSTEP will be designed to meet the changing needs of CPS customers and introduce new energy efficiency technologies.

 “The FlexPOWER Bundle initiative is as exciting as it is important.
 CPS Energy has shown it is willing to embrace the kind of bold innovation required to remain on the cutting edge of technologies and power generation solutions that we need for a clean, sustainable energy future,” says Ron Nirenberg, mayor of San Antonio.
+This is becoming more and more like the plot of catalog of games ather than what is described initially here.
+Taking into account this text, it should still be noted that it is possible to improve what is described by introducing game techniques, a striking example of which is the experience of Desura.

 “In recent years, the utility has come a long way in developing efficient renewable energy sources,” he adds.